bttarchive/download-segments/README.md

 Step 8)\
 Type `dl.py` and hit enter.
 If you are familiar with Python you may have installed an IDE that will now open.
 Just run the script from there.

+Optional features:
+- update packages: If you want to automatically update the packages that are used by the script, add a new line to your `dl.txt`-file with `UP`.
+- convert to mp4: If you want ffmpeg to automatically convert your video-files to `mp4`, add a new line to your `dl.txt`-file with `CV`.
+      - If you want to use both these options together, enter `UP+CV` into the new line.

 Note: You may find a new file in your folder called `failed.txt`.
 In it you can find the links to the videos that failed to download with their iterated number in the list of links and their (un-)specified name.
 If no videos failed to download, the file will be empty.
 Either way, you can delete this file if you want.\
 Videos appearing in `failed.txt` usually could not be accessed by yt-dlp (the video is most likely private/deleted or the link does not directly contain a video), but you can also try to download it again to make sure it's not an error (just repeat the steps above).